 We know you are busy, so we decided to put in a quick table with the pros and cons of both plastic and paper, so you can see the clear positives and negatives of each that are discussed further in this article.

 Plastics came into existence by accident in 1907, but it grew popular around the 1950s when high-density polyethylene was created.
 Plastics are made from fossil fuels which is clearly a non-renewable source.
-It is estimated that 4% of the world’s oil production is used as feedstock to make plastics, so this means plastic is seen as poor material in terms of renewability and sustainability.
+It is estimated that 4% of the world’s oil production is used as feedstock to make plastics, so this means plastic is often viewed as poor material in terms of renewability and sustainability.

 The Plastic Pro’s